CaylinDewey/cross-over-capsule-102/README.md

 - [Support](#support)
 - [Frequently Asked Questions](#frequently-asked-questions)

-## User Stories
+## User Stories UX
 ### User Experience
 ![Design](assets/images/readme_wireframe.png)
+- The site has been designed with an "easy to take in" style focussed on avoiding decision fatigue and information overload.
+- Each stroke and click is efficient and intentional.

 #### First-time Visitor Goals
-- The site has been designed with an "easy to take in" style focussed on avoiding decision fatigue and information overload.
-- EACH STROKE AND CLICK IS EFFICIENT AND INTUITIVE.
+- Buy into the idea of owning an easy way of dressing and then sign on for a brochure.

 #### Returning Visitor Goals (Scalability and Future Proof)
-- The design should accomodate the same "easy to take in" user experince regardless of the product range growth and development.
+- The site is scalable and will remain just as easy and simple to take in regardless of expansion and growth.
-- The freedom page gives constant updates in technical information, and concepts.
-- The gallery page gives visual updates in style and color.
-- The sign up form ensures that you are sent targetted marketing information to suit your style and preferences.
+- The focus will be on replacing product with ones - on our site - that give you more joy.

 #### Frequent User Goals
-- The concept is minimalistic but will avoid the trap that other products like this fall into.
-This range will help you constantly improve the pleasure your wardrobe gives you, with our latest gear!
-The minimalistic focus will be on getting more and more pleasure from everything that you own.
-Replace items that do not give you pleasure anymore.
 - Read about our latest product developments and ideas on the freedom page.
+See how you feel in the world wearing our clothes.
 - See our latest gear and styles on the gallery page.
+- Sign on for the latest brochure (if we have not sent you one already).

 ## Features
+- The site is responsive on all device sizes.
+- The site entices people who want to an easy way of dressing to fill in the sign up page.
+- This client information can then be used for targeted marketing campaigns as the business scales up and expands.

 ### Navigation Bar
-- It is fixed for visibility on all pages.
-- All the pages have links making them accessible from any page.
-A hover feature helps you see which page you are selecting.
-- It is identical in design on all pages, promoting ease of use.
-- The page you are on is underlined.
 - It includes all pages (home, freedom, gallery and sign up page).
+- It is fixed for visibility from all pages giving you easy access going forward or backward.
+- The design is identical on all pages, promoting continuity and ease of use (trust).
+- The page you are on is underlined promoting transparency (belonging).

 ![Navigation Bar](assets/images/readme_navbar_desktop.png)